-Stream the show archive:
+Stream the show archive: or download the MP3!

 My Parade is from Oakland California.
 Formed by singer song writer Grady Hord, who hails from the southern United States, and lead guitar player Don Valle, a Bay Area native, the music is deeply rooted in southern blues and west coast garage rock.
 The result is a celebration of classic tones, guitar heavy rock n roll, and lyric based song writing.
 The band is rounded out by Colie Sutter on bass guitar and Steve Herbowy on the drums.
 All are from different walks of life, brought together by the joy of playing music.